kursatartar/codeway-case/README.md

-his project aimed to build and deploy an application on a Kubernetes cluster using a fully automated CI/CD pipeline.
+This project aimed to build and deploy an application on a Kubernetes cluster using a fully automated CI/CD pipeline.
 The following technologies were utilized:

 Docker: For containerizing the application.
 Minikube: As the local Kubernetes cluster.